-If you are reading this article and saying that all I need is $250k to 500k and life will be grand, please pause and wait a minute.
+If you are reading this article and saying that all I need is $250k to 500k and life will be grand, you may be in for a rude awakening.

-Before you go and liquidate your 401k and life savings, first ask yourself the question can you make money with little money?
+Before you liquidate your 401k and life savings to trade, first ask yourself the question “can I make money with little money?”

-This seems so simple on the surface, but there is a ton we need to unpack in that statement.
+This seems so simple on the surface, but there is a lot we need to unpack in that statement.

-As a trader, especially a new trader, your level of optimism of how much money you can make will borderline on insanity in the beginning.
-Again, going back to our “Dreamer” example, or the Dunning-Kruger effect graphic below:
+As a trader, especially a new trader, your level of optimism for how much money you can make will borderline on insanity in the beginning.
+Think back to our “Dreamer” example, or the Dunning-Kruger effect graphic below:

-If you can not make money trading 5k dollars, you will not make money trading 500k dollars.
-The last thing you will worry about is your day trading salary.
-Your mind will be focused on things like how to not waste an entire life’s savings in the stock market.
+If you cannot make money trading 5k dollars, you will not make money trading 500k dollars.
+With a small account, the last thing you will worry about is your day trading salary.
+Your mind will be less concerned with issues like not wasting an entire life’s savings in the stock market.

-If anyone says to you, “Well you need to spend money to make money," please tell them to keep their opinions to themselves.
+If anyone says to you, “Well you need to spend money to make money,” this is generally true.
+But, tell them to keep their opinions to themselves.

-The stock market is the one place that if you are careless with your money, it will leave you faster than any other investment vehicle known to man.
+The stock market is the one place where being careless with your money will leave you broke faster than any other investment vehicle known to man.

-I can hear some of you saying, well how do I day trade with less than 25k?
+You may be thining, “Well, how do I day trade with less than 25k?”